 The machine was launched in Japan in June 1978 and swiftly became a cultural phenomenon.
 By the end of the year, an incredible 100,000 coin-ops had been installed across the country.
 Such was its immense popularity, the sheer volume of people shoveling money into its coin slots created a temporary shortage of the 100-yen coin.

-Space Invaders swiftly became a major export, and was soon rejuvenating arcades around the world, whose mechanical machines and lack of technological innovation had seen them in consistent decline since the 50's.
+Space Invaders swiftly became a major export, and was soon rejuvenating arcades around the world, whose mechanical machines and, at that point, only basic technological innovation had seen them in consistent decline since the 50's.
 This literal reversal of fortune was fueled by millions of players, who queued time and time again to test their mettle against the invading hordes.
 The revenue generated in the states in its first year was greater than that of the highest-grossing movie of the period – Star Wars.
 Not bad for an industry that had only just turned five years old.

 1 - Pac-Man